basho/riak_test/doc/SIMPLE_SETUP.md

 The platform shout be set to `osx-64` or `linux`.

 When testing yokozuna using the `group.sh` script, the yokozuna riak_tests are not copied as part of the initialisation of the script and so need to be found through setting the path in `test_paths`.
+There are three yokozuna tests that require a specific reference to the "2.0.5" build, hence the last line in the `rtdev_path` list.

 ## Build each Test version